Miha-x64/Lychee/README.md

 * `android.util.Property`

-  A very simple, single-threaded, non-observable thing for animation.
-Has `ReflectiveProperty` subclass, which is close to JavaFX concept (every property is a `Property`), but reflective and thus sad.
+  A very trivial thing for animation.
+Has `ReflectiveProperty` subclass which is close to JavaFX concept (every property is a `Property`) not observable and reflective (and thus sad).

 * `io.reactivex.BehaviorSubject`

   Has no read-only interface.
 You can either expose an `Observable` (without `get`) or a `BehaviorSubject` (with `get` and `set`).
   Has no single-threaded version.
+Part of non-modular, poorly designed RxJava.

 * `LiveData`